ceph/ceph/doc/cephadm/services/tracing.rst

 Jaeger requires a database for the traces. we use ElasticSearch (version 6) by default.

-To deploy jaeger tracing service, without ElasticSearch:
+To deploy jaeger tracing service, when not using your own ElasticSearch:

 #.
 Deploy jaeger services, with a new elasticsearch container: